neolit123/ta-gen/README.md

 ```

 if you don't specify -in or -out the app becomes semi-GUI and it will ask you
-where to find the sources files and where to write the output PNG / XML pair.
+where to find the source files and where to write the output PNG / XML pair.

 for a usage example see ./test